Aloe jucunda

-Aloe jucunda is a species succulent plants that belong to the family Asphodelaceae, indigenous to Somalia.
+Aloe jucunda is a species of succulent plants that belong to the family Asphodelaceae, indigenous to Somalia.

 Description

 Aloe jucunda can reach a height of about 35 cm.
 It has shiny, glossy, triangular, dark green leaves, usually about twelve, flecked with pale green spots, up to 4 cm long and 2–5 cm wide, with triangular teeth on the margins.

 The inflorescences are single cylindrical clusters, about 35 cm high.
 The flowers are pale pink or coral pink, 20–30 mm.

 Distribution and habitat

 This species is native to northern Somalia.
-A. jucunda occurs only in dry forests on limestone at altitudes from 1060 to 1680 meters, within a very restricted range about 30 km across on the Gaan Libah plateau.
+A. jucunda occurs only in dry forests on limestone at altitudes from 1060 to 1680 meters, within a very restricted range about 30 km across the Gaan Libah plateau.

 Conservation

 Due to its narrow range, occurrence in only three locations, and the continuing degradation of its habitat, A. jucunda is currently classified as critically endangered by the IUCN.

 Uses

 In its native range, it is used to treat wounds, burns, and digestive problems, as well as being used as a diuretic.

 In cultivation, it prefers soil with a pH of 5.5–6.5, and may be grown outside in the US in hardiness zone 11.